 As I mentioned in the episode, I’m in the middle of a series about Starting a Business – a case example of my own experience.
 Last episode was about finding mentors and models, and the next episode is about testing your initial assumptions – and using social media to do some of that.

-Subscribe here (and select podcast / every new post) if you’d like you be notified as soon as new episodes in this series are available.
+Subscribe here (and select podcast / every new post) if you’d like to be notified as soon as new episodes in this series are available.
 I publish about every other Monday.